Web Accessibility Audit

 Audiobooks started as a library service for low-vision readers.
 Today they’re a multi-billion dollar industry that commuters, parents, and students rely on every day.
 Captions were developed for the deaf and hard-of-hearing—now they’re a default expectation on social video.
 Curb cuts were built for wheelchair users and became indispensable for anyone with a stroller, a dolly, or a rolling suitcase.

 That same idea applies to the web.
-Proper heading structure—one of the most common accessibility failures we find—also makes content easier to read and easier for search engines to index.
+Proper heading structure, a common accessibility failure, also makes content easier to read and easier for search engines to index.
 Sufficient color contrast helps low-vision users and anyone reading on a phone in bright light.
 Logical page structure helps screen reader users navigate and helps every other visitor understand what they’re looking at.

 When you address accessibility issues, you’re improving the experience for your entire audience.